State-sponsored Sinhalese colonisation: 2000s

+An incident of state colonization before the final Eelam War was reported by Muslim residents of the Pulmoddai village in Trincomalee District who claimed that several acres of their traditional land had been annexed by the government for settlers from south on the pretext of industrial development.

+Post-2009

-Since the fall of the LTTE and the capture of LTTE held areas, several settlement programmes were initiated by the government that extends towards the Northern Province.
+Since the fall of the LTTE and the capture of de facto Tamil Eelam, several settlement programmes were initiated by the government that extends towards the Northern Province.
 In the Vavuniya district 3000 acres in Madukulam (Maduwewa) are being cleared for a village, while work of a settlement is underway in the former LTTE stronghold of Othiyamalai Kaadu.
 A settlement is being created in Rampaveddi bordering the minor tank area of Eropothana and new settlement of approximately 2500 ethnic Sinhala families (about 6000 people) from the South were settled in the village of Kokkachaankulam.
 Tamils in Barathypuram were evicted and a Muslim settlement is being created in the area due to the large economic opportunities provided by an apparels factory being built there.

 Several new settlements are also being built in Mullaitivu District while the Weli Oya settlement is being expanded as well.
 Several fishing colonies are being built in the Mannar district and Muslim settlements have been built in lands previously owned by Tamils that fled to India during the war.

-‘Navatkuli Housing Project’ is being built in Navatkuli, Jaffna District to house 135 Sinhalese families, including 54 families who had, in 2010, attempted to set up temporary residences at the Jaffna Railway Station with funding from Buddhist Organizations and Political parties.
+"Navatkuli Housing Project" is being built in Navatkuli, Jaffna District to house 135 Sinhalese families, including 54 families who had, in 2010, attempted to set up temporary residences at the Jaffna Railway Station with funding from Buddhist Organizations and Political parties.

+Following the defeat of the LTTE, the Mahaweli project, which had been temporarily halted, gained new momentum.
+The Mahaweli Authority and the military resumed activities to bring in landless Sinhalese settlers from the southern parts of the country to settle in and around Weli Oya.
+Despite ongoing displacement of thousands of Tamils from their land and homes, the Mahaweli Authority, under successive governments since the end of the war, continues to allocate land to Sinhalese settlers in the same areas.